-Our three-story residence hall offers all suite-style accommodations for approximately 200 students.
-Most rooms are double occupancy and two rooms share a semiprivate bath.
+Our three-story residence hall offers all suite-style accommodations for approximately 185 students.
+Most rooms are double occupancy located in suites, with two rooms sharing a semiprivate bath.
 Residence hall rooms are supplied with a bed, dresser, closet, desk, and chair for each individual student.
 Each room is also equipped with phone and cable TV hookups and computer port.
 The residence hall has a laundry room, study room, fitness room and kitchen facilities within the building.
 Additionally, there is a common lounge in the lobby.
 Students interested in living in the residence hall can visit the website at www.vaughn.edu to complete a housing application.
 All students who reside on-campus are expected to select a meal plan to support their nutritional needs.